vrikodar/P4ck3t/P4ck3t.md

 ___

-#### Subnetting a Given network when asked for Number hosts required
+#### Subnetting a Given network when asked for Number of hosts required

 **Note: we count Host bits from right hand side**